maxehnert/ReactNativeTestApp/readme.md

 Basic application for searching googles book api and displaying searched and featured books.

-Written following a tutorial to get my feat wet in React.
+Written following a tutorial to get my feet wet in React.